Can You Brown Butter in the Microwave? Yes—Here’s How

 Sneak Preview: Wondering if you can brown butter in the microwave?
-Yes, and it’s easier than you think.
-This hands-off method delivers rich, nutty brown butter in minutes—no stove or skillet required.
+Yes—this simple method makes nutty brown butter in about 8 minutes using a microwave-safe bowl and no stovetop.

 Note: If you are looking for the Brown Butter Icing recipe, click here.